AlainParadis/designschool/_topics/illustrator-fundamentals.md

   * URL: 24pt, Extra Bold & Regular

   See the model above as a guide for where to use point type vs. area type.
-Make sure you use the <span class="command">Space After</span> setting in your paragraph style to create spacing between paragraphs, as shown.
+Make sure you use the <span class="command">Indents & Spacing > Space After</span> setting at 4pt in your paragraph style to create spacing between paragraphs, as shown.
 Once complete, ⌘-S, then ⌘-W.

   ### Colour Swatches